ngrq123/bright-chatbot-tutorial/README.md

 ![](images/4_11.jpg)

 Now, train!

-That’s really all there is to training your chatbot and managing it on Wit.ai
+That’s really all there is to training your chatbot and managing it on `Wit.ai`.

 Deletions of any intents, entities and utterances can be handled in the management tab and their respective sections.